learnbin.net nav logo

 Manufacturing of polycarbonate

-Most often, polycarbonate is synthesized using Bisphenol A and phosgene by step-growth polymerization method.
+Most often, polycarbonate is synthesized using Bisphenol A and phosgene using the step-growth polymerization method.
 In such a process chloride ions (Cl-) are eliminated every time when the monomers react.
 This kind of step-growth polymerization is usually called condensation polymerization.

 Polycarbonate synthesis process